Appsco/component-jwt-api/src/BWC/Component/JwtApiBundle/Resources/doc/bearer.md

 1. ```NullBearerProvider``` - always returns null
 2. ```UserSecurityContextBearerProvider``` - returns user from the security context token if present

+Normally you would implement your own bearer provider.

 The bearer provider can be specified with ```bearer_provider``` configuration

 ``` yaml